junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean rolls his eyes.
 "Yes, you can have all the fun once we're done with him.
 Now, the body, please?
 We don't have all day here."

 They load Nick's body into the truck of the impala, hidden inside a sackbag as if it's just a large bag of potato.
 The demon inside stays in there, part of the buy-one-get-one-for-free deal, as Crowley says.
 With the iron chains still wrapped around the body, the demon can't get anywhere anyway, and with all the spellwork and runes, the demon doesn't wake up however rough they haul and drag the body.
-Dean thinks it's fine then, they can handle a little demon even if he gets inside the bunker and gets loose.
+Dean thinks it's fine then, they can handle a punch-the-clock demon even if he gets inside the bunker and gets loose.

 They leave Crowley's place.
 No one waves at the asylum door to send them goodbye.